shawnholcomb/LIRI-Node-App/README.md

 ### "do-what-it-says"

-Utilizing the FS Node package LIRI will read the following information from the random.txt file and run the provided search against the provided case '''spotify-this-song,"I Want it That Way"'''.
+Utilizing the FS Node package LIRI will read the following information from the random.txt file and run the provided search against the provided case `spotify-this-song,"I Want it That Way"`.

 LIRI also utilized the fsappendFile command to log all activity to a log.txt file.